 In most cities and counties in Tibet, there are hotels and guest houses for lodging, but the equipment and service may be inferior to those of the other places of China.
-Even some famous international chain hotels in Lhasa, like Sheraton and St. Regis, the service standard and facilities of most 3, 4 even 5 star hotels are not what you would expect from the same rating hotels in Beijing or Shanghai.
+Even in some famous international chain hotels in Lhasa, such as the Sheraton and the St. Regis, the service standard and facilities of most 3, 4 even 5 star hotels are not what you would expect from the same rating hotels in Beijing or Shanghai.

 Hotels in Lhasa Tibet

 In general, the facility and service in Lhasa and Shigatse, starred hotels are more than other regions of Tibet.
 Except for the golden weeks of May Day Holiday, National Holiday and Shoton Festival, the hotels are not difficult to book.
 Most of the standard rooms of the starred hotels in Lhasa have private washrooms with water heaters.
 The guesthouses there have shared public bathrooms with fixed time service for daily use.

 In Lhasa, accommodation ranges from guesthouses to five star hotels.
 Usually internet service is available in the business centers or the separate internet bar in the hotels, and private internet service may be offered in the luxury rooms of a hotel.
 However, in some remote areas of Lhasa outside the main city, the internet is not accessible due to the limited conditions.
 Coffee is uncommon in the rooms, but many hotels do have a separate cafe. - See Hotels in Lhasa